Little Company of Mary Hospital Behavioral Health

 Little Company of Mary Hospital Behavioral Health - Evergreen Park, IL

 Little Company Of Mary Hospital Behavioral Health is a detox and addiction treatment facility located at 2800 West 95th Street in the 60805 zip code of Evergreen Park, IL.
-As a detox center, it offers benzodiazepines detox, opioid detox and meth detox.
-The treatment program at Little Company Of Mary Hospital Behavioral Health includes outpatient day treatment, general outpatient treatment and hospital inpatient detoxification.
+As a detox center, it offers opioid detox, alcohol detox and cocaine detox.
+The treatment program at Little Company Of Mary Hospital Behavioral Health includes intensive outpatient treatment, general outpatient treatment and hospital inpatient treatment.
 Little Company Of Mary Hospital Behavioral Health offers treatment to people with dual diagnosis treatment.
-It accepts women and men into their treatment and detox program.
+It accepts men and women into their treatment and detox program.

 Address: 2800 West 95th Street, Evergreen Park, IL 60805